 Many types of locations can qualify as a Medicare patient’s home for the additional in-home payment amount, such as:

 - Temporary lodging (for example, a hotel or motel, campground, hostel, or homeless shelter)

-- An apartment in an apartment complex or a unit in an assisted living facility or group home
+- An apartment in an apartment complex or a unit in an assisted living facility, group home, or non-Medicaid nursing facility

 - A Medicare patient’s home that’s made provider-based to a hospital during the COVID-19 PHE

 - Effective August 24, 2021, communal spaces of a multi-unit or communal living arrangement

 - Effective August 24, 2021, assisted living facilities participating in the CDC’s Pharmacy Partnership for Long-Term Care Program when their residents are vaccinated through this program

 These locations don’t qualify as a home for the additional payment amount:

 - Prior to August 24, 2021, communal spaces of a multi-unit living or communal arrangement

 - Hospitals (except when the Medicare patient’s home was made provider-based to a hospital during the COVID-19 PHE)